Aden

+The city and surrounding area were under the British Empire from 1839 until independence in 1967.
 Before gaining independence, Aden comprised distinct sectors: Crater, the original port; Ma'alla, the modern port; Tawahi, formerly "Steamer Point"; and Gold Mohur resorts.
 Khormaksar, on the isthmus connecting Aden to the mainland, hosts diplomatic missions, Aden University's main offices, and Aden International Airport.
-On the mainland, sectors include Sheikh Othman, an old oasis area; Al-Mansura, a British-planned town; and Madinat ash-Sha'b (formerly Madinat al-Ittihad), the former capital of the South Arabian Federation, now housing a large power/desalination facility and additional Aden University faculties.
+On the mainland, sectors include Sheikh Othman, an old oasis area; Al-Mansura, a British-planned town; and Madinat ash-Sha'b (formerly Madinat al-Ittihad), the former capital of the South Arabian Federation, now the location of a large power/desalination facility and additional Aden University faculties.

-Aden encloses the eastern side of a vast, natural harbour that constitutes the modern port.
+Aden encloses the eastern side of a vast natural harbour that constitutes the modern port.
 Little Aden was developed as the site of the oil refinery and tanker port.
 Both were established and operated by British Petroleum until they were turned over to South Yemeni government ownership and control in 1978.

-Aden used to be the capital of South Yemen until its unity with North Yemen on 22 May 1990.
-It is currently the temporary capital of Yemen since the 2014 Coup d'état, hosting some members of the Cabinet of Yemen mainly in al-Maashiq Palace.
-It is also the seat of the secessionist Southern Transitional Council, which exercises control over the city.
+Aden was the capital of South Yemen from 1967 until that state's union with North Yemen in 1990.
+It has been the temporary capital of the internationally recognized government of Yemen since the Houthi takeover of Sanaa in the start of the Yemeni civil war in 2014, hosting some members of the Cabinet of Yemen mainly in al-Maashiq Palace.
+It was also the seat of the secessionist Southern Transitional Council from 2018 to 2026.

 Etymology

-Aden is a home and a place for ships, and the word Aden means reside in the place, so the word "Aden" means resident, and it is said "Aden Al-Balad", meaning the settlement of the country.
+Aden is a home and a place for ships, and in Arabic the word "Aden" means residence, and it is said "Aden Al-Balad", meaning the settlement of the country.
 Among the sayings of geographers about the city:

 Yaqut al-Hamwi said: "It is a famous city on the coast of the Indian Sea, towards the Yemen, and it is poor, with no water or pasture.
 They drink from a spring between it and Aden, about a distance of about today, and despite that, it is bad, except that this place is the port for Indian ships, and merchants gather there for that reason, as it is a town of trade."
 And it is added to Abyan, which is the opposite of Aden in its entirety.

 Ibn Manzur said: "It is a country on the edge of the sea in the furthest part of Yemen."

 Ibn Khaldun said: "This Aden is one of the most fortified cities in Yemen, and it is on the bank of the Indian Sea.
 It is still a country of trade from the time of the Trabaids, and most of them were built with stones, which is why silk merchants visit it often."